 8. People have been living in the London area for over 11,000 years.

-People first started living in the London area in 11,000 BCE (before common era) during a time know as the Paleo-lithic period.
-People lived in small family groups (3-5) who lived, travelled and hunted together.
+People first started living in the London area in 11,000 BCE (before common era) during a time known as the Paleo-lithic period.
+People lived in small family groups (3-5) who travelled and hunted together.
 This is because of the climate at the time.
-The Palaeo-lithic period began during the end of the last ice age so the climate was much colder than today and it would have been winter all year long.
-Paleo communities ate Caribou almost exclusively and as a result adopted a very nomadic lifestyle following the caribou herds.
-In addition to Caribou, early Palwo communities may have also hunted the Mastodon, which is similar to a woolly mammoth, but slightly smaller in size.
+The Palaeo-lithic period began during the end of the last Ice Age, so the climate was much colder than today and it would have been winter all year long.
+Paleo communities ate Caribou almost exclusively, and as a result adopted a very nomadic lifestyle following the caribou herds.
+In addition to Caribou, early Paleo communities may have also hunted the Mastodon, which is similar to a woolly mammoth, but slightly smaller in size.

 9. You can see a 3D animation of the Lawson Site at MOA.

 Students working at Sustainable Archaeology have created a virtual 3D animation of the Lawson Site and have scanned artifacts for virtual 3D access.
 Sustainable Archaeology is creating new opportunities for archaeologists to examine how people lived in the past.
 Check out the reconstruction.